YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 ## Custom Properties

-The `utilities` map can be used to generate your own custom properties by passing in the same data structure of a standard CSS property.
+The `utility` map can also be used to generate your own custom properties.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}